davidenunes/davidenunes.github.io/_posts/2020-02-19-the-ignorant-schoolmaster.md

 reason) is perhaps the way to avoid "falling into the gravitational field of other minds".

-Another recurrent theme is a critique to those you boast about theories of pedagogical reform that often seem to serve as justification for a series of at­tempts to reform the social inequities of the school system without realizing that school is not a preparation for life, but a reflection that models it's stratification.
+Another recurrent theme is a critique of proponents of theories of pedagogical reform that often seem to serve as justification for a series of at­tempts to reform the social inequities of the school system without realizing that school is not a preparation for life, but a reflection that models it's stratification.

 > For if science (theory) forms an enclave of freedom in a world of ideological
 > enslavement, if science belongs to the intellectuals &mdash;the masters&mdash;